Sleep

 With a total population of nearly 700,000, the Eurasian crane is one of the most numerous crane species, only surpassed by the sandhill crane (Antigone canadensis).
 In western Europe, breeding numbers have increased dramatically in several countries, including Sweden with 15,000 to 20,000 pairs, Germany with about 8.000 pairs, and Denmark with about 500 pairs.
 In 1998, the total number in Europe was estimated at 45,000 pairs, but this number has since increased significantly.

 The sandhill crane is described on the page Animals – Birds: Sandhill cranes – a threat to breeding birds.
-Pictures, depicting various other crane species, may be seen in the gallery at Animals: Cranes.
+Pictures, depicting various other crane species, are shown in the gallery at Animals: Cranes.

 This Eurasian crane is sleeping, standing on one leg in Lake Hornborgasjön, Sweden.
 This lake is visited by up to 10,000 cranes in March-April, resting here on their way to the breeding grounds.
 (Photo copyright © by Kaj Halberg)